 - Challah bread.

-- I have made delicious French Toast with what every bread is in the house and it is eaten faster than I can make it.
+- I have made delicious French Toast with every bread in the house and it is eaten faster than I can make it.
 So do not think you have to buy special bread.

 Make Ahead Breakfast